-Disclosure of Other Interests
+Disclosure of Non-RegisterableOther Interests

 7. Where a matter arises at a meeting which directly relates to your financial interest or well-being (and is not a Disclosable Pecuniary Interest set out in Table 1) or a financial interest or well-being of a relative or close associate, you must disclose the interest.
-You must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
+You may speak on the matter only if members of the public are also allowed to speak at the meeting.
+Otherwise youYou -must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
 If it is a 'sensitive interest', you do not have to disclose the nature of the interest.

-- 8. Where a matter arises at a meeting which affects - a. your own financial interest or well-being; - b. a financial interest or well-being of a relative or close associate; or - c. a financial interest or wellbeing of a body included under Extended Registrable Interests as set out in Table 2 you must disclose the interest.
+8. Where a matter arises at a meeting which affects -

+- a. your own financial interest or well-being; - b. a financial interest or well-being of a relative or close associate; or - c. a financial interest or wellbeing of a body included under Other Extended Registrable Interests- as -set out in Table 2 you must disclose the interest.
 In order to determine whether you can remain in the meeting after disclosing your interest the following test should be applied

-- 9. Where a matter (referred to in paragraph 8 above) affects the financial interest or well-being: - a. to a greater extent than it affects the financial interests of the majority of inhabitants of the ward affected by the decision and; - b. a fair-minded and informed observer would conclude that you are biased towards an interest to such extent that it would impair your ability to make a decision in the public interest and/or the Council's interest.
+- Where a matter (referred to in paragraph 8 above )affects the financial interest or well-being: a. to a greater extent than it affects the financial interests of the majority of - inhabitants of the ward affected by the decision and; a fair-minded and informed observer would conclude that you are biased towards an interest to such extent that it would impair your ability to make a decision in the public interest and/or the Council's interest.a reasonable member of the public knowing all the facts would believe that it would affect your view of the wider public interest

-You must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
+You may speak on the matter only if members of the public are also allowed to speak at the meeting.
+Otherwise yYou must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.